-Prospective candidates for this year’s election to the States Assembly are are legally required to begin recording their campaign expenditure from 7 February 2026 onwards.
+Prospective candidates for this year’s election to the States Assembly are are legally required to declare their election campaign expenses whether or not they are successfully elected.

 What Candidates Need to Track